J3698/j3698.github.io/_posts/2021-07-05-reimplementing-real-time-style-transfer-with-adain.markdown

 ## The AdaIn Layer

-With the encoder and decoder working, next was the AdaIn layer.
-This was more of a function than a layer; it doesn't need to keep track of any anything, and it's not a class.
+With the encoder and decoder working, next was the AdaIn function.

 <script src="https://emgithub.com/embed.js?target=https%3A%2F%2Fgithub.com%2FJ3698%2FAdaIN-reimplementation%2Fblob%2Fpost-two%2Fadain.py%23L1-L29&style=github&showBorder=on&showLineNumbers=on&showFileMeta=on&showCopy=on"></script>